-- A. For purposes of this policy, except as specifically noted, "adults" include any and all District employees, coaches, substitutes, contracted service providers, and volunteers in their interactions with students in District schools and programs. - B. "Student" means any person: (1) Who is: (a) In any grade from prekindergarten through grade 12; or (b) Twenty-one years of age or younger and receiving educational or related services from an education provider that is not a post-secondary institution of education; or (2) Who was previously known to the adult covered under this policy as a student and who left school or graduated from high school within 90 days of any alleged conduct violating this policy.
+- A. For purposes of this policy, except as specifically noted, "adults" include any and all District employees, coaches, substitutes, contracted service providers, and volunteers in their interactions with students in District schools and programs. - B. "Student" means any person: (1) Who is: (a) In any grade from pre-kindergarten through grade 12; or (b) Twenty-one years of age or younger and receiving educational or related services from an education provider that is not a post-secondary institution of education; or (c) Who left school or graduated from high school within 90 days of the alleged misconduct. - C. For purposes of this policy, the term "legitimate educational purpose" includes matters or communications related to teaching, counseling, athletics, extracurricular activities, social-emotional support that serves the interest of the student, treatment of a student's physical injury or other medical needs, school administration, or other purposes within the scope of the adult's employment or other District-related duties.

-- C. For purposes of this policy, the term "legitimate educational purpose" includes matters or communications related to teaching, counseling, athletics, extracurricular activities, social-emotional support that serves the interest of the student, treatment of a student's physical injury or other medical needs, school administration, or other purposes within the scope of the adult's employment or other District-related duties. - D. A "boundary violation" is behavior or interaction by an adult with a student that has no legitimate educational purpose and has the potential to cause harm to the student. - E. All adults should maintain the highest professional and ethical standards when interacting with students.
+- D. A "boundary violation" is behavior or interaction by an adult in a position of power with a student that has no legitimate educational purpose, and has the potential to cause harm to the student. - E. All adults should maintain the highest professional and ethical standards when interacting with students.
 These standards are defined by the Oregon Teacher Standards and Practices Commission and by District policy. - F. Volunteers play unique and important roles in students' lives, and many also have relationships outside the school setting.
 This policy applies to volunteers in the context of their volunteer commitment with the District.
 The District expects volunteers to maintain appropriate conduct with students when they are engaged in District-authorized activities as outlined in this and other policies.